ratfactor/HummingJay/README.markdown

 ## Overview

 HummingJay is a PHP 5.5+ library for creating REST APIs using the **hm-json** (todo: hm-json needs a stand-alone spec page!) format to deliver hypermedia and JSON data to clients.
-It has methods for routing, hypermedia generation, and handling HTTP methods and HTTP status codes.
+It has methods for routing, hypermedia generation, JSON data i/o, and handling HTTP communication.

 ## Installation